Melbury Search Ltd (”We”) are committed to protecting and respecting your privacy.

 The Brexit transition period ended on 31 December 2020 and the UK has now officially left the EU.
 The UK GDPR has been directly incorporated into UK law sitting alongside the Data Protection Act 2018.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from time to time the data controller is Melbury Search Ltd of Bye the Way, East Melbury, Shaftesbury, SP7 0DW.
+For the purposes of data protection legislation in force from time to time the data controller Melbury Search Ltd of Bye the Way, East Melbury, Shaftesbury, Dorset SP7 0DW.

 Who we are and what we do.

 We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
-We also provide the following other services: Recruitment Process Outsourcing and Consultancy.
+We also provide the following other services outsourcing, consultancy.
 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and placed candidates for permanent or temporary roles;

 - Employees, consultants, temporary workers;